NSideas/fairport/MODULES.md

 ## Inspiring Families Circle Slider

-The Inspiring Families Circle Slider appears on the home page and contains story teasers.
+The Inspiring Families Circle Slider appears on the home page and contains links and teasers to specific stories.

 #### Fields
 * **Circles** – *repeater*